nilac16/DoseCUDA/README.md

    python tests\test_phantom_imrt.py
    ```

-   If everything is installed correctly, the dose calculation output should appear in the terminal, with files saved into `./test_phantom_output`.
+   If everything is installed correctly, the dose calculation output should appear in the terminal, with files saved into `.\test_phantom_output`.

 9. **Deactivate the virtual environment** (if used):
    After using the package, deactivate the virtual environment by typing: